-Short but rocky hike in a beautiful gorge to waterfalls along Electric Brook plus a viewpoint over a valley.
+Short rocky hike in a beautiful gorge with waterfalls plus a viewpoint over a valley.

 2.4 miles.
 Very rocky along Electric Brook; a scramble down to get around the falls.
 The other trails are more dirt than rocks.